dwyl/recipe-parser/README.md

 to import them
 into your favorite meal planning system.

+So we end up storing them as links and then have to click into page
+(which can take several seconds to load) read through the whole recipe each time.
+This is an inefficient use of time.

-We want to solve our _own_ nutrition and meal planning problem from first principals.
+We want to
+**solve our _own_ nutrition
+and meal planning problem**
+from first principals.

 The starting point: recipes.